samuelroland/jtpc/README.md

 # JTPC
 An experimental CLI wrapper (around the `plantuml-parser-cli`) to generate PlantUML class diagrams from Java source code.
+JTPC means **J**ava **T**o **P**lantUML **C**LI.
 I develop this CLI in a fork of original project [shuzijun/plantuml-parser](https://github.com/shuzijun/plantuml-parser).

-The main benefit is to avoid loosing so much time in updating your diagram at each step.
+**Status**
+I don't plan to maintain this project, I want to "just make it work" and will not expand it further.
+But I'm happy to document how to use it and how it works in case it's useful to someone else in my class or outside.
+I guess a lot of IT students are learning and need to have up-to-date UML diagrams...
+If you want to do other changes feel free to fork the project and continue on your own :).

+**Context**
+The original problem is that it's tedious to keep your class diagrams up-to-date and it's boring because most of the work can be automated.
+I found this project `shuzijun/plantuml-parser` that works for 95% of what I need which is great, but I needed a way to make post operations without loosing them at each regeneration and a few changes in the generated PlantUML text.
+By the way, thanks a lot to @shuzijun for your effort in making in this nice tool !
+I will keep the same licence, namely [Apache-2.0](LICENSE) to possible enable upstream to take back some changes...

-Note: the IntelliJ plugin build has been disabled because it currently fails and would require some changes to support the same feature as JTPC.
+*Note*: the IntelliJ plugin build has been disabled because it currently fails and would require some changes to support the same feature as JTPC.
 I will not make it work to have the same feature as I consider the CLI is enough and solves my problem.

 ## Examples
 Here a few examples of schema, so you can see the final rendering.
 All examples are placed under [jtpc/examples folder](jtpc/examples).